topij/text-analyzer/README.md

 The package is tested on:
 - macOS (Darwin) with Apple Silicon and Intel processors
+- WSL/Windows (Ubuntu)
 - Linux (Ubuntu)
+Also should work, but recent versions not tested:
+- Azure (Linux)

 For macOS users, Voikko is installed automatically via Homebrew during setup.
 The library is located at `/opt/homebrew/lib/libvoikko.dylib`.